19hours/sg-statutes/Acts/Private Education Act.md

 (a) examine any book, document, material or article as he may consider necessary and remove or make copies of it for further examination;

-(b) require any person, whether a manager, teacher or student of the registered private education institution or otherwise, to be present before an inspector or any officer of the Council and —
+(b) require any person, whether a manager, teacher or student of the registered private education institution or otherwise, to be present before an inspector or any officer of the Agency and —

-(i) to produce for inspection any book, document, material or article which is in the possession or under the custody of that person, which the inspector or an officer of the Council may remove or make copies of for further examination; or
+(i) to produce for inspection any book, document, material or article which is in the possession or under the custody of that person, which the inspector or an officer of the Agency may remove or make copies of for further examination; or

 (ii) to furnish any information which is within the power of the person to furnish relating to the control or management of the registered private education institution, to the teaching carried on in the registered private education institution, to the student activities of the registered private education institution or to such other matter as the inspector may specify; or

+[Act 24 of 2016 wef 03/10/2016]

 (c) do anything that is necessary or expedient for the carrying out of the inspection.